alberto-guzman/quarto-dissertation/README.md

 quarto use template alberto-guzman/quarto-dissertation
 ```

-## Installing on an existing document
+## Using template on an existing directory/folder

 If you already have an existing Quarto project or document, you may add the template by typing the following in your terminal: